Jieiku/abridge/README.md

 at the `config.toml`, `content` files, and templates files in this repo for an idea.

-Abridge does support a theme switcher for dark/light mode, but it is disabled by default because it reuires additional javascript.

 ### Number of Items per page for pagination

 To change the number of items per page edit: `abridge/content/_index.md` and change the value for `paginate_by`